jwarykowski/bb-hbs-express4-kickstarter/README.md

-# bb-hbs-express-kickstarter
+# bb-hbs-express4-kickstarter

-Kickstarter project using Backbone, Handlebars, and Express.
+Kickstarter project using Backbone, Handlebars, and Express4.